lutowolk/generator-bro/README.md

 $ ./manage.py makemigrations todo && ./manage.py migrate
 ```

-For more info about **bro:model** generator see [docs](http://generator-bro.readthedocs.org/en/latest/generators#model).
+For more info about **bro:model** generator see <a href="http://generator-bro.readthedocs.org/en/latest/generators#model" target="_blank">docs</a>.

-At now creating views for this model.
-Generator **bro:view** support five generic views: list, detail, create, update and delete.

-Creating all views for Todo model:
+Create views for Todo model:

 ```bash
 $ yo bro:view todo:Todo --list --detail --create --update --del
 ```

+Generator **bro:view** support five generic views: list, detail, create, update and delete.

-Run django webserver and open your browser in this url [http://localhost:8000/todo/todo](http://localhost:8000/todo/todo) and see what you get.
+Run django webserver and open your browser in this url <a href="http://localhost:8000/todo/todo" target="_blank">http://localhost:8000/todo/todo</a> and see what you get.

-Also you can check that your model registered in django-admin [http://localhost:8000/admin/todo/todo](http://localhost:8000/admin/todo/todo).
+Also you can check that your model registered in django-admin <a href="http://localhost:8000/admin/todo/todo" target="_blank">http://localhost:8000/admin/todo/todo</a>.

 ### If you want continue develop existing project with generator